aiven/aiven-docs/docs/products/cassandra/howto/disable-cross-cluster-replication.md

 As soon as you split the cluster, the two services constituting the CCR pair become independent.
 It's not possible to recreate the CCR pair connecting back to the same service.
-To enable CCR on your service again, you can create a new service and CCR-connect it to your existing service.
+To enable CCR on your service again, you can create a service and CCR-connect it to your existing service.
 :::